rawnly/gist.nvim/README.md

         split_direction = "vertical", -- default: "vertical" - set window split orientation when opening a gist ("vertical" or "horizontal") gh_cmd = "gh"
         list = {
-            -- If there are multiple files in a gist you can scroll them, -- with vim-like bindings n/p next previous mappings = {
+            limit = nil, -- Limit the number of gists fetched (default: nil, uses gh default of 10) -- If there are multiple files in a gist you can scroll them, -- with vim-like bindings n/p next previous mappings = {